About the course

 About the training provider

-ConnectEd Partnership is a unique partnership of over 100 Wolverhampton schools across all phases that have come together to share skills, experience, talent and capacity to improve learning outcomes and achievements of our children and young people.
+ConnectEd Partnership is a unique partnership of over 100 schools, mainly based in Wolverhampton that have come together to share skills, experience and capacity to improve learning outcomes and achievements of our children and young people in their schools.(Please see ConnectEd Partnership's website for a list of partnership schools)

 Training with disabilities and other needs